-Minimum frontage: 3m to enable drive on access to the
+- Minimum frontage: 3m to enable drive on access to the allotment. - Other: Compliance with the permitted activity conditions of the activity area

-allotment.

 Rural Residential Activity Area - Titiro Moana Road, Part Section 34 Maungaraki Village and Lots 6, 7, & 8 DP 81789 (formerly Pt Sec 35 Maungaraki Village) as shown in Appendix Subdivision 2.